Document Properties

 1.1 Notice to OSFI

-An administrator or employer who intends to terminate a pension plan must notify the Superintendent in writing at least 60 days and not more than 180 days before the termination date (i.e. the effective date of the plan's termination).
+An administrator or employer who intends to terminate a pension plan must notify the Superintendent in writing at least 60 days and not more than 180 days before the termination date (i.e. the effective date of the plan's termination)Footnote 1.
 Not fulfiling this requirement may affect the proposed termination date and OSFI may require a delayed effective date where the requirement has not been met.

-Only the Superintendent may declare part of a pension plan terminated.
+Only the Superintendent may declare part of a pension plan terminatedFootnote 2.
 However, where a pension plan registered with OSFI is multijurisdictional (i.e., includes pension benefits subject to provincial pension legislation), it may be possible for an administrator to partially terminate the plan for provincial members only.
 In such a case, the administrator may need to seek the Superintendent's approval of a partial termination report required under applicable provincial legislation.
 Where OSFI is supervising the plan on behalf of a province, the Superintendent could grant the approval of the partial termination report on behalf of that provincial regulator.

 1.2 Termination Report

-Standardized Termination Report for Defined Contribution Pension Plans (Termination Report) that is expected to be used for defined contribution plan terminations.
+OSFI has developed a Standardized Termination Report for Defined Contribution Pension Plans (PDF) (Termination Report) that is expected to be used for defined contribution plan terminationsFootnote 5.

 The Termination Report should include the information listed below on individual members or former members (includes retirees receiving a variable benefit from the plan) so that OSFI can verify that the termination arrangements comply with the PBSA and PBSR.
 In order to limit the collection of unnecessary personal information, administrators must not include specific information that could identify a member or former member (e.g. their name, date of birth or social insurance number).